kuzzleio/documentation/src/sdk-reference/go/1/collection/create/index.md

 ### mapping

-An string containing the JSON representation of the collection data mapping.
+A `json.RawMessage` containing the representation of the collection mapping.

 ```json
 {